 Most widely used type of the continuously working rotary vacuum filters with many variants.
 Drum filters allow excellent cake washing and are built with different variants for removing the filter cake from the filter cloth what makes drum filters an appropriate filtration technology for very different products.
 The most common type is characterized by a hollow, horizontal filter drum, often with filter cells arranged coaxial on the outer face of the drum that is divided by longitudinal strips.
 The filter cells are fitted with cell inserts (drainage grids) to enhance filtrate drainage and to support the filter cloth.
 The filter cells are connected through filtrate pipes with the control head.
 The filter cloth is held in place by caulking, bolt down clamping or by a taut wire wound around the drum.
 An easier method of cloth fixing is achieved with FrameTrak which uses individual filter cloth panels.
-A different, innovative design by the BOKELA company for small to medium filter sizes uses up to 48 exchangeable, individual filter cells (single cell) with the filter cloth made as filter bag comparable to disc filters allowing very fast and easy re-clothing.
+A different, innovative design by the BOKELA company for small to medium filter sizes is the BoVac Drum Filter type which uses up to 48 exchangeable, individual filter cells (single cell) with the filter cloth made as filter bag comparable to disc filters allowing very fast and easy re-clothing.
 The drum, rotating with approx. 0.2 ÷ 3 rpm (typically up to 2 rpm), is immersed up to half of its diameter in a filter trough, where the feed suspension is contained and homogenized by an agitator.
 The filter cake forms on the filter cell while it moves through the suspension.
 When the cell emerges with the filter cake out of the suspension the cake is washed (optionally) and demoistured and dried with air.
 Then the cake is removed from the drum with the help of various methods for cake discharge.
 Depending on the filter cake characteristics (grainy, sticky or fibrous) different discharge methods are applied: compressed air blowback, roller discharge, belt discharge, knife discharge at precoat filtration or string discharge.
 Drum filters can be equipped with various supplementary devices as for instance wash hoods or press belts and press rollers for mechanical compression of the cake and they can be completely encapsulated to prevent the escape of heat and/or emissions.
 Other variants of drum filters are for instance the interior drum filter or the cell less drum filter.
 Drum filters are built with sizes up to 125 m2 filter area and even more but generally filter sizes range from 1 to 80 m².
 Drum filters are also available as continuous rotary pressure filters (see also BoHiBar Filter, BoHiBar Drum and hyperbaric filter).

 Mass related definition of the dry substance content in a bulk following the separation process.
 The determination of the dry substance DS is simple and is performed by weighing, respectively, the moist and the dry cakes.
 The mass of the solids mS is then related to the total mass of the moist bulk mtot, made up of the solids mass mS and the liquids mass mL.
 The dry substance is quoted in weight percentage.
 Substances of different densities cannot be compared on the basis of their dry substance values.